Content syndication is an important component of modern growth marketing. It has always been that way.

 - Tag meta noindex

-The meta noindex tag functions similarly to the rel=canonical tag, except it completely remove the noindex page (the syndicated page) from indexing.
+The meta noindex tag functions similarly to the rel=canonical tag, except it completely removes the noindex page (the syndicated page) from indexing.

 - Regular Backlinks